 Notes

-- Keeps for 3 days (decorated) or one week (undecorated) in an air-tight container at room temperature
+- Keeps for 3 days (decorated) or several weeks (undecorated) in an air-tight container at room temperature

 - Suitable to freeze